joelfiddes/cv-markdown/index.md

 ## Employment & Projects

 `2017-2018`
-__University of Oslo__ Swiss National Science Foundation research scholar.
+__University of Oslo__ _Scientist_ Swiss National Science Foundation research scholar.
 Developing data assimilation and uncertainty framework for large area simulations in mountain regions.
 Expected results are improved simulation/ forecasting of runoff in remote mountainous areas with relevance to improved river basin management.

 `2017-2018`
 __World Meteorological Organistation__ _Consultant_ for the WMO programme Global Cryosphere Watch.
 Developing a global solution for interoperability of Cryonet monitoring stations and GCW dataportal.
 These stations are helping us understand the changing cryosphere in remote regions with direct consequences for downstream communities in terms of water resources and natural hazards.